inc0/kolla-ansible-workshop/chapter1.md

 ## Check if ansible works

 ```
-ansible -i multinode -m raw -a "ls" all
+ansible -i ./multinode -m raw -a "ls" all
 ```

 ## Prepare config files